vishalkumar199/naivebayes/README.md

 Additionally, the resources.csv data set provides more data about the resources required for each project.
 Each line in this file represents a resource required by a project:

-id (A project_id value from the train.csv) description (Desciption of the resource) quantity (Quantity of the resource required) price (Price of the resource required.)
+1. id (A project_id value from the train.csv)
+2. description (Desciption of the resource)
+3. quantity (Quantity of the resource required)
+4. price (Price of the resource required)

 Objective: The primary objective is to implement the Naive Bayes Algo on the DonorChoose Dataset and measure the accuracy on the Test dataset.